 • Does anything that makes you feel lonely, upset, embarrassed, worried, unsafe, hurt, dependent, manipulated or controlled

-If any of the above happens to you take action to stop it.
-You have rights – don’t be bullied or abused.
+If any of the above happens to you take action to stop it, we will help you.

 What to do

-• Tell your parents/carers or an adult you can trust as soon as possible, so they can help you.
+• Tell your parents/carers/coach or another adult you can trust as soon as possible.

 • If you’re at an indoor skate park, tell their staff.